Skip to main content

 • Going to the grocery store or shopping for an older adult.

-• Helping an older adult pay bills or manage finances.
+• Supporting an older adult financially, helping to pay bills or manage finances.

 • Assisting with household tasks like mowing the lawn or cleaning the home.